Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 Anyone can legally call themselves a nutritionist — even without formal training.

 That said, there are qualified nutritionists who have completed degrees in nutrition science, usually with a public health or wellness focus.
 Some may be registered with the Nutrition Society of Australia (NSA) if they meet certain criteria.
-Dietitian’s are also university certified nutritionists.
+Dietitians are also qualified nutritionists, who have further training.

-However, nutritionists cannot provide medical nutrition therapy for chronic conditions or people with complex medical backgrounds.
+Nutritionists however, cannot provide medical nutrition therapy for chronic conditions or people with complex medical backgrounds.
 They also aren’t eligible for Medicare rebates or NDIS funding for this reason.
-Even if they use terms like ‘clinical nutritionist’ or ‘nutrition specialist’.
+Sometimes also referred to as ‘clinical nutritionist’ or ‘nutrition specialist’).

 If you're considering seeing a nutritionist, it’s important to: